 It’s been said that two of the most powerful words in the English language are, “me, too.”

-Some days you find yourself thinking that homeschooling is much harder than you thought it would be?
+Some days, do you find yourself thinking that homeschooling is much harder than you thought it would be?
 Me, too.

-You’ve found yourself wondering if your child’s struggles are normal or if they’re symptoms of a learning disability?
+Have you found yourself wondering if your child’s struggles with learning to read are normal or if they’re symptoms of a learning disability?
 Me, too.

 You’ve wondered if you’ll be able to remember enough algebra to help your teen understand it?
 Me, too.